 Since the A64 PIO device subsumes GPIO functionality as well as I/O MUX functionality, the driver also offers the selection of pin functions beyond <in> and <out>.

+For reference, the commit for the driver implementation can be found here1.
 A few technical tidbits and caveats I encountered during its development are worth sharing:

 Device-register interaction